mthussain1234/Autoscaling_loadbalancing/monitoring_alertmanagement_readme.md

 Saturation: measures system resource utilisation, such as cpu, memory disk, network.
 Monitoring this, can help resource exhaustion, performance decrease, and failures due to resource constraints.

-# 4 Golden Rules of Monitoring
+# 4 Golden Rules of Monitoring - how to monitor

 Monitor everything that matters: monitor all critical components, and metrics that impact performance, availability and security of systems.

 Monitor proactively, not reactively: stop waiting for issues to occur, proactive monitoring aims to detect and address problems before they impact the syste, ensures optimal system performance, and minimise downtime